 Rubber outsole provides traction for road runs and is durable for frequent runners.
 GuideRails support system puts less stress on knees.
-Softer soles than previous Brooks shoes.
+Softer soles than previous Brooks models.

-Not for those seeking a running shoe for speed workouts.
+Not for those seeking footwear for speed workouts.

 Superior comfort and heel cushioning is soft and easy on skin.
 This most recent model isn't as chunky as previous versions.
 EVA foam delivers bounce on hard surfaces.
 Mesh is breathable on top of feet .